Updated November 24, 2020

 Since Dining Dollars are an optional upgrade to the resident dining plan, if the University closes early due to a COVID19 resurgence, we will roll unused Dining Dollars over to the next semester.
 If in-person classes resume after Thanksgiving, students who do not return will not be eligible for rollover.

-We value your patronage and we look forward to serving you again in the fall.
+We value your patronage and we look forward to seeing you at our table.